Cricket in the city of football

 Despite not producing many Test cricketers, Bengal have a decent domestic record.
 The team has won the Ranji Trophy twice, in 1936-37 and again in 1990, and been runners-up 11 times.

 The city's IPL team, Kolkata Knight Riders, started out appalling.
 Their best finish in the first three seasons was sixth from eight teams.
-In 2011 they finished in the top four and finally won the tournament the year after.
+However, they turned things around thereafter with a top-four finish in 2011, before winning the title in 2012 and 2014.